sprout2000/tauview/README.md

 A minimalist image viewer for macOS based on [Leaflet.js](https://leafletjs.com/) and [Tauri](https://tauri.studio/).

+_LeafTauView is a port of [LeafView](https://github.com/sprout2000/leafview#readme) (an Electron app) to Tauri.
+And while some performance gains have been made, not all of LeafView's functionality has yet been ported.
+In addition, platforms other than macOS are NOT supported._

 <img width="640" alt="Image by PublicDomainPictures from Pixabay" src="https://user-images.githubusercontent.com/52094761/200149724-627958fa-d4f0-4ad1-8e26-046bbc29a689.png">

 _Image by <a href="https://pixabay.com/ja/users/publicdomainpictures-14/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=163480">PublicDomainPictures</a> from <a href="https://pixabay.com/ja//?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=163480">Pixabay</a>._